scleblanc/NgpContact/README.md

 # NgpContact
-Php component for submitting contact to NGP VAN
+Php component for submitting contacts to NGP VAN